erinnacland/erinnacland.github.io/README.md

+  ---
+  title: Page with cover image
+  author: Erinn Acland
+  date: 2023-11-20
+  category: Jekyll
+  layout: post
++ cover: /assets/jekyll-gitbook/dinosaur.gif
+  ---

-# Customized R Interaction Plots using Mplus Output
+Customized R Interaction Plots using Mplus Output

 This vignette is to help those who:
   1. Use a Mac so they cannot create an interaction plot using Mplus, and